 As with all wildlife, polar bears are not guaranteed.
 This trip is weather and ice dependent.
 Each year is different.
 This is a great opportunity for anyone who has always wanted to visit this region of the world.

 Arrive in Longyearbyen, Norway.
-Transfer to the MV Polaris I, board the ship (6:30pm), and head north to begin our 11-day, 10-night polar expedition!
+Transfer to the MV Polaris I and board the ship (time TBA).
+It’s time to head north and begin our 11-day, 10-night polar expedition!

 MV Polaris I – See Accommodations for full ship details.

-Spitsbergen is the largest island of the Svalbard archipelago in the Arctic Ocean, north of Norway.
+Spitsbergen, located in the Arctic Ocean north of Norway, is the largest island of the Svalbard archipelago.
 Very mountainous, the island of Spitsbergen (which means ‘pointed mountain’), presents all the characteristics of the polar environment.
 It offers stunning panoramas, gigantic glaciers plunging into the sea, steep mountains, and also flowering plains and welcoming tundras.
-It is home to very diverse Arctic fauna: polar bears, bearded seals, walruses, reindeer, polar foxes, whales (belugas and minke), as well as many birds such as common eiders, arctic terns, puffins , guillemots, mergules, bunches, geese, ivory gulls, and phalaropes.
+It is home to very diverse arctic fauna: polar bears, bearded seals, walruses, reindeer, polar foxes, whales (belugas and minke), as well as many birds such as common eiders, arctic terns, puffins, Guillemots, little auks, bunches, geese, ivory gulls, and phalaropes.